 A specialist needs to have a comprehensive understanding and should have complied with all the legislative requirements, which apply to hazardous materials abatement/remediation.
 Over and above this, you should also ask the specialist to provide proof of DOP Testing of HEPA (High-Efficiency Particulate Air) filtered vacuums and air movers (asbestos and lead abatements).
 The specialist must also fit test his workers on their respiratory protective equipment, file a notice of the project and set up containment.
 You should make sure that all these requirements are fulfilled BEFORE the removal of hazardous materials begins.

 Not all types of hazardous materials removal require air monitoring.
 However all moderate and high risk asbestos and lead abatements have legislation that requires air monitoring.
 If air monitoring is required, you need to ensure that it is actually done by a THIRD PARTY and not by the company doing the hazardous material removal.
 It’s a bit more expensive, however, it’s for your protection!

 5. Reviews and recommendations.

 When it comes to hiring specialists, you should rely on Better Business Bureau and other types of reviews or recommendations by friends, family, and other professionals, who have worked with them.

-If you’re looking for a hazardous material removal specialist, who has expertise in removing mold and asbestos from residential and commercial buildings throughout Alberta, reach out to Advanced Remediation Solutions Inc. Since February 2004, we have been improving Alberta’s indoor air quality by helping our clients in mold remediation and asbestos abatement.
+If you’re looking for a hazardous material removal specialist, who has expertise in removing mould and asbestos from residential and commercial buildings throughout Alberta, reach out to Advanced Remediation Solutions Inc. Since February 2004, we have been improving Alberta’s indoor air quality by helping our clients in mould remediation and asbestos abatement.
 To learn more about the services we offer, please click here.
 To get in touch with us, please click here.